chaseruskin/orbit/docs/src/commands/install.md

 development.
 Versions are recognized by Orbit as git tags following the semver specification (major.minor.patch).

-Development versions ('dev') are not allowed to be installed to the cache because they are considered mutable.
+Development versions are not allowed to be installed to the cache because they are considered mutable.

 ## __OPTIONS__